 Casa is not a financial institution, and we are not tax professionals or financial advisors.
-Because of this, we recommend that you consult a tax professional when considering Casa to secure the bitcoin in your self-directed IRA.
+Because of this, we recommend that you consult a tax professional when considering Casa to secure the funds in your self-directed IRA.
 How you store and move funds can have tax implications.

 Can I use Casa for my own self-directed IRA?